gorpello/LazySwipeActions/README.md

 ## See it in action

-This repository contains a cross-platform sample project demonstrating this package in action.
+This repository includes a cross-platform sample project that demonstrates this package in action.
 The sample project is built using SwiftUI.

 [Example Repository](https://github.com/gorpello/LazySwipeActions_Example)